 How are hurricanes rated?
 The Saffir-Simpson Hurricane Wind Scale explained

-Herbert Saffir, a civil engineer from Florida, and Dr. Robert Simpson, director of the NHC from 1967-74, created this classification scale to categorize hurricanes by the types of damage that typically occur at various sustained wind speeds.
-Saffir initially developed the scale in 1969, and it would later be expanded by Simpson and published under the Saffir-Simpson name in 1973.
+Herbert Saffir, a civil engineer from Florida, and Dr. Robert Simpson, director of the NHC from 1967-74, created this classification scale to categorize hurricanes by the types of damage that typically occur at different sustained wind speeds.
+Saffir initially developed the scale in 1969, and Simpson expanded it and published it under the Saffir-Simpson name in 1973.

-The most important thing to note with the Saffir-Simpson Hurricane Wind Scale is that it only accounts for wind speed, not other potentially deadly hazards from hurricanes such as storm-surge flooding, rainfall flooding and tornadoes.
+The most important thing to note about the Saffir-Simpson Hurricane Wind Scale is that it only accounts for wind speed, not other potentially deadly hazards from hurricanes, such as storm surge flooding, rainfall flooding and tornadoes.

 WHAT IS THE ‘CONE OF UNCERTAINTY’ IN HURRICANE FORECASTS?

-During Rappaport’s 1963-2012 period and forecast of study, storm-surge flooding claimed nearly half of the fatalities (49%), rainfall-induced freshwater floods and mudslides accounted for about one-quarter of the deaths (27%), high surf was responsible for some 6% of all hurricane deaths and another 6% occurred offshore in marine incidents within 50 nautical miles of the coast.
+During Rappaport’s 1963-2012 forecast period of study, storm-surge flooding claimed nearly half of the fatalities (49%), rainfall-induced freshwater floods and mudslides accounted for about one-quarter of the deaths (27%), high surf was responsible for some 6% of all hurricane deaths, and another 6% occurred offshore in marine incidents within 50 nautical miles of the coast.

-Rappaport found that only 8% of hurricane- or tropical-storm-related fatalities were from wind, so the Saffir-Simpson Hurricane Wind Scale might not be the best way to classify a hurricane in terms of its impacts on humans.
-Regardless, the wind scale does provide guidance on potential property damage from hurricanes of varying wind speeds in the United States.
+Rappaport found that only 8% of hurricane- or tropical storm-related fatalities were from wind, so the Saffir-Simpson Hurricane Wind Scale might not be the best way to classify a hurricane in terms of its impacts on humans.
+Regardless, the wind scale does provide guidance on potential property damage from hurricanes of varying wind speeds in the U.S.

 WATER FROM HURRICANES, TROPICAL STORMS KILLS MORE IN U.S. THAN WIND

-Generally, the amount of damage increases by a factor of four with every increase in category on the Saffir-Simpson Wind Scale, the National Weather Service says.
-More than 85% of all damage from hurricanes comes from Category 3, 4 and 5 tropical storms, referred to as "major" hurricanes, even though they make up only 24% of all landfalling U.S. tropical cyclones.
+Generally, the amount of damage increases by a factor of four with every category rise on the Saffir-Simpson Wind Scale, the National Weather Service says.
+More than 85% of all damage from hurricanes comes from Category 3, 4 and 5, referred to as "major" hurricanes, even though they make up only 24% of all landfalling U.S. tropical cyclones.

-Below is a more in-depth breakdown and information of the Saffir-Simpson Hurricane Wind Scale from the NHC, which also provides a video demonstrating the types of damage that will likely occur in each category.
+Below is a more in-depth breakdown of the Saffir-Simpson Hurricane Wind Scale from the NHC, which also provides a video demonstrating the types of damage that will likely occur in each category.

 Category 1 hurricane (74-95 mph): Very dangerous winds will produce some damage